 100 Boutique Living

-The boutique hotel itself is very interesting to explore with a lot of beautiful furnishings and ornaments to admire.
+The boutique hotel itself is very interesting to explore with a lot of eye-catching furnishings and ornaments to admire.
 Next to the library and lounge is the breakfast room where you can enjoy a freshly prepared breakfast that’s pre-ordered the previous day.
 You also have access to a sun terrace and a pool which is perfect for cooling down in the summer season.

 The owners couldn’t be more accommodating and are on hand to help whenever you need it.
 100 Boutique Living is like a home away from home where you can relax in luxurious privacy while being only a stone’s throw away from the main attractions in Rabat.
-This hotel books up very quickly so don’t miss your chance to stay in one of the best hotels in Rabat, Malta.
+This hotel books up very quickly so don’t miss your chance to stay in one of the best hotels in Rabat.

-It’s true that this historic town is a popular day trip from Valletta, but spending 2 days in Rabat, Malta or more is the perfect way to explore the town, as well as Mdina, at a leisurely pace and it makes for a great base too.
-If you’re planning a day trip to Comino from Malta, or are thinking of visiting Gozo as well, Rabat is only a short drive to the ferry terminal.
+It’s true that this historic town is a popular day trip from Valletta.
+Spending 2 days in Rabat is the perfect way to explore the town, as well as Mdina, at a leisurely pace.
+If you’re planning a day trip to Comino from Malta, or are thinking of visiting Gozo, Rabat is only a short drive to the ferry terminal.
 It’s significantly more relaxing to stay in Rabat than Valletta so make sure you take it into consideration when you’re planning your trip to Malta.

 If you have any questions about whether Rabat is worth visiting, where to stay in Rabat, or where to grab something to eat please feel free to reach out via email, on Instagram, or in the comments section below.
 Regardless of how long you choose to stay in Rabat, Malta you’ll have an incredible experience in this small town.